denizaygun/electronic-programming-guide/README.md

 composer install
 ```

-3. Copy the example environment file, setup a local database and poplulate the DB fields.
+3. Copy the example environment file, setup a local database and poplulate the DB fields
 ```
 cp .env.example .env
 ```